-After high school, Ashley travelled for two years throughout the East Coast, Europe and South America before attending college.
-She then earned her BA in English with an emphasis on writing from the University of Washington in 2000, minoring in journalism.
+After travelling throughout the East Coast, Europe and South America she earned her B.A. in English with an emphasis on writing from the University of Washington in 2000.
 She worked for awhile in the web industry, then worked with at-risk youth in Seattle while exploring the teaching profession.
 Realizing that her passion and skills were united and ignited in this work, Ashley returned to U.W. and earned her Master's Degree in Education in 2003.
 She worked in Bellevue and Seattle school districts, teaching English for four years.

 Brian began playing the violin at the age of five, and since then has put his fiddle to use playing in orchestras, string quartets, chamber ensembles, rock bands, improvisational groups, traditional Irish and Old-time fiddling sessions and more.
 Since moving to Whidbey Island in January of 2013, he has played with the Saratoga Orchestra, Island Consort and other musical ensembles.
 He also plays guitar and writes both songs and short instrumental pieces. he worked for several years in a New England violin shop outfitting teachers, school programs and students with instruments and acessories, introducing thousands of children to their first violin, viola or cello.
 He looks forward to joining the WIWS music program and helping our students in their musical education.